 Our working method

-At BrixHousing, we believe it is important that everyone understands how rental properties are allocated.
-This protocol complies with the Good Landlordship Act and is intended to ensure transparency, fairness, and care in our dealings, with equal opportunities for everyone.
-In this way, we want to actively contribute to preventing discrimination, including housing discrimination.
-We therefore wish to distance ourselves from any form of preventing (housing) discrimination.
-We therefore wish to distance ourselves from any form of (housing) discrimination.
+At BrixHousing, we believe it is important for everyone to understand how the allocation of a rental home takes place.
+This protocol complies with the Good Landlordship Act and is intended to ensure transparency, fairness, and care—providing equal opportunities for all.
+In this way, we aim to actively help prevent housing discrimination and distance ourselves from any form of it.

-BrixHousing: We act as an authorized organization by and for the client.
-On behalf of the owner (our client), we offer rental properties as managers, guide the process, and are the first point of contact for (prospective) tenants.
+BrixHousing: We act as the authorized organization on behalf of the property owner (our client).
+At the client’s request, we manage rental properties, guide the process, and serve as the first point of contact for (prospective) tenants.

-Our clients want to rent their property(ies) to the most suitable tenant: someone who, based on the information available, we can expect to meet their rental obligations in a neat, timely, and correct manner.
-The selection is made carefully, based on objective criteria, without arbitrariness or prejudice.
+Our clients want to rent their properties to the most suitable tenant—someone who, based on verifiable information, can be expected to meet rental obligations neatly, punctually, and correctly.
+Selection is carried out carefully and on the basis of objective criteria, free from arbitrariness or prejudice.

 • Current address and place of residence